FREE SHIPPING WHEN YOU SPEND £30

 What Happens When You Quit?

-what happens to your body after you quit smokingwhat happens to your body after you quit smoking
+What happens to your body after you quit smoking infographic

 It takes time for the body to go from the withdrawal stage to the healing stage once you quit smoking.
 Besides, you must not expect any instant results.
 Here is a timeline of things that might happen after you quit smoking: